Note

 Important

-The Databricks SSH tunnel is in Beta.
+Remote Development is in Beta.

 Requirements

-To use the SSH tunnel, you must have:
+To use Remote Development, you must have:

-- The Databricks CLI version 0.269 or higher installed on your local machine and authentication configured.
+- Databricks CLI version 0.269 or higher installed on your local machine and authentication configured.
 See Install.

 - Unity Catalog must be enabled.